rhiana-schafer/cinophiles/README.md

     * https://www.imdb.com/interfaces/
 4. Data processing/transformation scripts are contained in ETL.ipynb
 5. SQL database must be generated on local computer using code in "schema.sql"
+   * Make sure to update the line regarding connection with SQL to reflect your personal password/port no./etc.
 ## Featured Notebooks/Analysis/Deliverables
 * ETL.ipynb - main script
 * TitleRatingsTSV - code for transforming TSV file - final version incorporated into ETL.ipynb